psxdev/ps4link/elf-loader/README.md

 #Check that no bind error present in log

-# If all is fine you can use ps4sh to connect and send commands
+# If all is fine you can use connect command in ps4sh to connect and send commands
 ```